Get Started

 You are as deserving as anybody else in your life to have your needs met – and you are the only one who really knows what those needs are.
 Boundaries are often overstepped when other people – even loved ones – make demands on our time and energy that can leave us depleted, stressed, or anxious.
 Start by looking at where you need to pull back, and practice saying ‘no’ – or at least, ‘not today’.
 Think of the classic safety advice of putting on your own oxygen mask first before helping others around you, in the event of an emergency on an airplane: Similarly, it is important to meet our own needs first, and understand that we are not being selfish or self-absorbed by making those needs a priority through the use of boundaries.
 When you honor yourself fully by setting and maintaining boundaries, you are better able to show up for friends and family outside of them, in a much more meaningful way.

-Discover how to understand your true potential and get inspired to take on new challenges in this 4-week course with self-esteem expert Dr. Virgil Zeigler-Hill.
+Discover how to understand your true potential and get inspired to take on new challenges in the How to Build Self-Esteem Online Short Course.

 6. Find a mantra that brings you peace